rewalo/RowBoy/README.md

 **RowBoy** is an experimental handheld firmware environment designed to transform the ESP32-S3 into a self-contained console and media device.
 It merges the structure of a modern embedded devkit with the polish of a retro-inspired gaming OS.

+> [!WARNING]
+> ⚠️ **RowBoy Firmware Status: UNFINISHED** ⚠️
+> This project is currently in active development.
+> Many components may be **unstable, unoptimized, or non-functional**.
+> Expect bugs, incomplete features, and breaking changes.
+> This warning will be removed once the firmware reaches a stable release.

 Planned and existing capabilities:

 - **Dynamic Menu UI:** Carousel or list-based interface with themes, animation, and autosave, all built by moi